They come in busses, they come in cars, and they come in campers, on bicycles and on foot.

 Thousands of people want to experience the North Cape.

 A man turned up here once.
 He was very determined to see the North Cape.
-So he drove 2,670 kilometers along Norway’s rugged coastline with his only reliable transportation: a forklift truck.
+So he drove 2,670 kilometres along Norway’s rugged coastline with his only reliable transportation: a forklift truck.

 The North Cape is the northernmost point on the European mainland.
 At 71 degrees North, it’s on the same latitude as Siberia and the top of Alaska.
 The Gulf Stream delivers tropical currents from across the Atlantic Ocean, producing a relatively mild marine climate.
 But it also brings winter storms that can blast busses off the road in an open landscape.
 This where the Atlantic meets the Arctic.